 Caladium make beautiful houseplants!
 Keep in mind you’ll want to keep these plants away from your pets as they are toxic.
 We have found that caladium do best when kept in a spot that gets bright, indirect sunlight.
 If direct sunlight hits the leaves, it can cause them to burn.

 When watering your caladium houseplant, be sure to give it a good drink and then allow the soil to dry out before watering again.
 These plants dislike to sit in soggy soil.
+These plants also like a decent amount of humidity, so supplementing with a humidifier is recommended.

 It’s important to remember that, even indoors, caladiums need a proper “rest period”.
 This means that you’ll want to give them less water and allow the leaves to die back in the fall/winter.
 This is when the plant will store energy, getting ready for their next growing season.